 Final results of before/after photos :

-So in conclusion Aztec Secret Indian Healing Clay from iHerb or Amazon is incredible, works just like it promises but you can’t use it too often, great price for the amount you’re buying and truly words most powerful clay mask.
+So in conclusion Aztec Secret Indian Healing Clay from iHerb or Amazon is incredible, works just like it promises but you can’t use it too often, great price for the amount you’re buying, and true words most powerful clay mask.

 BUT another BUT.